Structural Interventions in Networks: The key bridge connecting isolated networks

 \item[(ii)] Suppose $g_{ij}=1$, then

 where

 \end{itemize} \end{lem}

 The index $L_{ij}$ measures the value of a potential new link $(i,j)$ in the network $\mathbf{G}$, while $l_{ij}$ measures the value of an existing link $ (i,j)$ in $\mathbf{G}$.
-Therefore, the index $L_{ij}$ is useful in determining the optimal location for a new link (for instance, the key bridge problem).
+Therefore, the index $L_{ij}$ is useful for determining the optimal location for a new link (for instance, the key bridge problem).
 Meanwhile, $l_{ij}$ measures the contribution of an existing link $\left( i,j\right) $ to the total Katz-Bonacich centralities.
-For instance, \cite{Ballester2010} derives the same measure in a different method (see their Lemma 2), and use it to study the most important existing link (the key link).
-Both indices $L_{ij}$ and $l_{ij}$ share some similar properties as the bridge index in Corollary \ref{bridge cor}, hence we omit the details.
+For instance, \cite{Ballester2010} derive the same measure using a different method (see their Lemma 2), and use it to study the most important existing link (the key link).
+Both indices $L_{ij}$ and $l_{ij}$ share some similar properties with the bridge index in Corollary \ref{bridge cor}, and hence we omit the details.

-Both results in Lemma \ref{lm-keylink} follow directly from Proposition \ref {prop-1}: we set $\mathbf{C}=\mathbf{E}_{ij}$ in case (i) and set $\mathbf{C} =-\mathbf{E}_{ij}$ in case (ii).
+Both results in Lemma \ref{lm-keylink} follow directly from Proposition \ref {prop-1}: We set $\mathbf{C}=\mathbf{E}_{ij}$ in case (i) and set $\mathbf{C} =-\mathbf{E}_{ij}$ in case (ii).
 Note that in both cases, $m_{ij}$ and $b_i$ in the expressions of $L_{ij}$ and $l_{ij}$ are evaluated at the existing network $\mathbf{G}$.
 Since removing the newly added link $(i,j)$ in $ \mathbf{G}+\mathbf{E}_{ij}$ results in the original network $\mathbf{G}$, Lemma \ref{lm-keylink} reveals the following relationship between two indices: